Highlights. U.S. online grocery shoppers number 138.3 million as of 2024.

-- Nationwide online grocery sales will total as much as $327.7 billion in 2025; projections indicate that sales will increase up to $363.8 billion in 2026.
+- Americans will spend $327.7 billion on online groceries in 2025; projections indicate that sales will reach $363.8 billion in 2026.

 Online Grocery Shopper Statistics